 Fake it until you make it, am I right?!!
 This is one of those recipes.
 I hope you enjoy these fun shaved veggies as much as I do!

 If you make this recipe, I’d love to hear how you like it in the comments below!
 Rate/review using the stars on the recipe card or in the comments section.
 For more veggie recipes, subscribe to the weekly newsletter.

 Simple Shaved Carrot and Fennel Salad

-Combine the shavings and pistachios in a large bowl.
-In a small bowl, whisk together the dressing ingredients and pour over the veggies and nuts.
+- Combine the shavings and pistachios in a large bowl.
+In a small bowl, whisk together the dressing ingredients, and pour it over the veggies and nuts.
 Mix until well coated.
-Serve with fennel fronds on top.
+Garnish with chopped fennel fronds before serving.

 - Enjoy chilled or at room temperature!